n13l/measurements/README.md

 - [IP Address Association] Each measurement can be directly linked to an IP address, serving as a fundamental identifier for network endpoints.
 This association is crucial for tracking and analyzing network traffic and behavior on a per-device basis, providing a clear and straightforward means of identifying the source and destination of network communications.

-- [Public Key Association]  For enhanced security and identification, measurements can also be associated with stable public keys.
-This method leverages cryptographic keys that are tied to specific endpoints, offering a higher level of security by ensuring that the identification is not only unique but also secured against impersonation or spoofing attacks.
-The use of stable public keys is particularly relevant in environments where authentication and non-repudiation are paramount.
+- [Public Key Association]  For enhanced identification, measurements can also be associated with stable public keys.
+This method leverages cryptographic keys that are tied to specific endpoints, offering the identification.
+The use of stable keys is particularly relevant in environments and contexts where authentication and non-repudiation are paramount.

 - [Fingerprint Association] Beyond IP addresses and cryptographic keys, the document introduces the concept of associating measurements with reliable fingerprints.
 These fingerprints are generated through sophisticated methods that analyze various characteristics of an endpoint, creating a unique identifier that goes beyond conventional methods.
 This could involve analyzing hardware configurations, software signatures, or network behavior patterns to generate a fingerprint that is not only unique but also resistant to changes or spoofing attempts.